The short answer

 Money changers driven out of the Temple - 19th century engraving by Gustave Dore

 What is going on here, practically speaking?
 In the second temple period of ancient Israel, worship was conducted through the sacrifice of animals.
 Those who were traveling to Jerusalem to worship in the temple needed animals to sacrifice, and that’s why there were animals available to purchase.
-The doves in particular were the “cheap” animals, and were available for those who couldn’t afford a sheep or an ox.
+The doves were the cheap animals, available for those who couldn’t afford a sheep or an ox.

 Jesus flips tables.
 Should you?